 The TPP lets foreign corporations bypass U.S. law.
-The current TPP text allows multinational companies to challenge U.S. laws, regulations and safeguards through a provision called investor-to-state dispute settlement (ISDS), a private justice system that undermines our democracy.
+The TPP allows multinational companies to challenge U.S. laws, regulations and safeguards through a provision called investor-to-state dispute settlement (ISDS), a private justice system that undermines our democracy.
 Through ISDS, foreign investors can seek compensation from the United States for enforcing regulations and safeguards designed to protect America’s working families.
-In fact, multinational companies currently are using ISDS to attack democratic policies and laws in Australia, Canada, Egypt, Peru and Uruguay, among many others.
+In fact, multinational companies currently are using ISDS to attack democratically made policies and laws in Germany, Canada, Egypt, Peru and right here in the U.S.

 The TPP allows climate change to go unchecked.
-The current TPP text doesn’t contain any enforceable climate change commitments or “border fees” to offset the cost of environment-damaging imports.
+The TPP doesn’t contain any enforceable climate change commitments or border fees to offset the cost of environment-damaging imports.
 This undermines our efforts to address climate change and jeopardizes the important U.S.-China bilateral agreement on climate change and clean energy.2 It does nothing to discourage U.S. manufacturers from moving their factories to TPP countries with weak climate regulations.
 This damages both U.S. jobs and our efforts to address climate change.

 The TPP doesn’t strengthen international labor rights protections.
 There are extensive, well-documented labor problems in at least four TPP countries (Mexico, Vietnam, Brunei and Malaysia)3 but the administration has not committed to requiring all countries to be in full compliance with international labor standards before they get benefits under the agreement.
 Worker rights obligations have never been fully enforced under existing free trade agreements, which have provided too much discretion for worker complaints to be delayed for years or indefinitely (e.g., Honduras, Guatemala).
 A progressive TPP would eliminate this shortcoming, not repeat it.
 Given that no administration has ever self-initiated labor enforcement under a free trade agreement, any promise to “strongly enforce” the TPP should be met with skepticism.

 The TPP takes America out of “Buy American.”
-The current TPP text will require the U.S. government to treat Vietnamese, Malaysian and other TPP firms exactly the same as U.S. firms for many purchasing decisions—even when “Buy American” rules apply.
+The TPP will require the U.S. government to treat Vietnamese, Malaysian and other TPP firms exactly the same as U.S. firms for many purchasing decisions—even when “Buy American” rules apply.
 This will send U.S. taxpayer dollars overseas and undermine U.S. job creation efforts.
-It is also unclear whether responsible bidding requirements (for example, a bidder must have “clean hands” or provide benefits to same-sex spouses) will be free from trade challenges.
+The TPP could also mean government purchasing contracts might not be able to include low carbon, “clean hands,” living wage or other responsibility requirements in their bids.

 We need a trade agreement that works for America’s working families.
 Help us stop the TPP!